brsg/telluride_sensor/README.md

 ## Sensor Health Events

-SensorSimulator will also listen for incoming sensor health events on the `sensor_health_queue` in the `sensor_events` exchange.
+TellurideSensor will also listen for incoming sensor health events on the `sensor_health_queue` in the `sensor_events` exchange.

 #### RabbitMQ Configuration